 Moms Clean Air Force Pennsylvania tabled at the March for Science.

-Moms Clean Air Force Pennsylvania helped organize a Health Summit titled “Fracking in Fox Chapel: What to Expect”.
-Speakers included Patricia Demarco, PhD, Fracking 101; Ryan Hamilton, Esq, Zoning & Leasing; James Fabisiak, PhD, Air Quality; John Stolz, PhD, Water Quality; Ned Ketyer, MD, Health; Lois Bjornson, Impacted Mother.
+Moms Clean Air Force Pennsylvania helped organize a health summit titled “Fracking in Fox Chapel: What to Expect.”
+Speakers included Patricia Demarco, PhD, Ryan Hamilton, Esq, James Fabisiak, PhD, John Stolz, PhD, Ned Ketyer, MD, and Lois Bjornson, Impacted Mother.

 Moms Clean Air Force Pennsylvania joined Philadelphia’s Office of Sustainability, Councilwoman Reynolds-Brown, and PennEnvironment for a Clean Power Plan Citizens’ Hearing in Philadelphia.

 Moms Clean Air Force Pennsylvania attended a holiday-themed rally at Philly EPA focused on EPA budget cuts and the Clean Power Plan repeal.

 Moms Clean Air Force Pennsylvania spoke at a press conference and testified at DEP’s Air Quality Technical Advisory Committee meeting.